Event Recap: China Connections – From China to Southeast Asia: Jeffrey Wasserstrom in Conversation with Evan Osnos

-The speakers discussed how protest tactics and ideas travel across borders.
-From Tiananmen’s global resonance in 1989 to Hong Kong’s influence on Thailand and Myanmar, Wasserstrom highlighted the role of cultural exchange, solidarity, and what he described as a “democracy relay race.”
-In contrast, Osnos pointed out that state responses travel as well, citing how East Germany learned from China’s surveillance strategies.
-Together, their reflections underscored a key insight: in both resistance and repression, the flow of ideas transcends national boundaries.
+The speakers discussed how protest tactics and ideas cross borders.
+From Tiananmen’s global resonance in 1989 to Hong Kong’s influence on Thailand and Myanmar, Wasserstrom highlighted the role of cultural exchange and what he described as a “democracy relay race.”
+He emphasized that Hong Kong provided new tactics, such as social media coordination, pop culture references, and creative protest strategies, that were later adapted in places like Thailand during the 2020 demonstrations.
+Osnos added that repression travels too, noting how East Germany learned from China’s surveillance strategies.
+Together, they underscored a key insight: in both resistance and repression, the flow of ideas transcends national boundaries.

 “Tank-man became a symbol of incredible bravery”